front-commerce/developers.front-commerce.com/source/docs/advanced/performance/assets-cdn-domain.md

   };
   ```
   In a multiple store setup, it's possible to use the same `assetsBaseUrl` for all stores.
-1. [Configure the Content Security Policy](https://developers.front-commerce.com/docs/reference/configurations.html#config-website-js) so that assets can be loaded from this external URL
+1. [Configure the Content Security Policy](/docs/reference/configurations.html#config-website-js) so that assets can be loaded from this external URL

 After restarting Front-Commerce, your assets should be loaded from this custom domain.

 <blockquote class="note">
-The `assetsBaseUrl` configuration has effects only in `production` environment.
-In `development` environment, your assets will still be served from the root of your application.
+The `assetsBaseUrl` configuration only effects your `production` environment.
+In the `development` environment, your assets will still be served from the root of your application.
 </blockquote>